 All short scientific works published by Erasmus University employees, which are not directly published Open Access via a publisher, will automatically be made publicly available through Pure in the publisher’s version after a 6-month embargo.
 This policy is based on Article 25fa of the Dutch Copyright Act (Taverne Amendment).

-If an author wishes a publication not to be made publicly available under Article 25fa of the Copyright Act, the final author's version of the publication will be made public following the publisher’s guidelines (see Sherpa Romeo).
-In the absence of the final author's version, the University Library may request the author to provide it.
+If an author wishes a publication not to be made publicly available under Article 25fa of the Copyright Act, the EUR offers the possibility to opt-out.

 For more information, please go to Open Access Regulation.